jbannick/hellokata-java/src/log4j2/hellolog4j2configprogrammatic/README.md

 To build and run this app:

-- You must have Java installed
+- You must have Java JDK 7 or later installed
 - You must have log4j-core-2.11.0.jar at LOG4J2_HOME
 - You must have log4j-api-2.11.0.jar  at LOG4J2_HOME